-We also seek applicants who can demonstrate productive engagement with indigenous and/ or local communities associated with protected areas.
+We also seek applicants who can demonstrate productive engagement with indigenous and local communities associated with these areas.

 As far as possible PALRC will seek to offer scholarships over time to a spread of recipients and select the best candidates taking into account considerations such as regional distribution, career stage, gender and opportunities to access education.

-1. An intention to have ongoing engagement in and commitment to excellence in governance and management of protected areas and/or other similar places of natural and cultural heritage significance in Australia, Asia or the Pacific region.
+- An intention to have ongoing engagement in and commitment to excellence in governance and management of protected areas and/or other similar places of natural and cultural heritage significance in Australia, Asia or the Pacific region.

-2. Relevant experience with protected areas and/or other similar places of natural and cultural heritage significance, including a history of productive engagement, leadership and/or influence with networks and organisations concerned with protected areas.
+- Relevant experience with protected areas and/or other similar places of natural and cultural heritage significance, including a history of contribution through work, study, community engagement, leadership, and/or influence with networks and organisations concerned with caring for these areas.

 - A needs-based requirement where without this scholarship it may otherwise be difficult to enter the proposed course.

 Applications are assessed against the above criteria by the PALRC Academic Programs Committee, with recommendations for recipients formally approved by the PALRC Steering Group.